sqoin/RealChar/docs/experimental_features.md

 # Experimental Features

 ## Multi-On
-We have integrated [Multi-On](https://www.multion.ai/), a popular AI Agent framework into MIA.
-During your conversation with MIA characters, if you start your input with "multion" or "multi-on" (in any capitalized form), we will relay your request to Multi-On, which can help you complete the task.
+We have integrated [Multi-On](https://www.multion.ai/), a popular AI Agent framework into MeditationMates.
+During your conversation with MeditationMates characters, if you start your input with "multion" or "multi-on" (in any capitalized form), we will relay your request to Multi-On, which can help you complete the task.

 To enable this feature, please set this environment variable in your command-line or in the .env file:
 ```